For homeowners

 • Not a guarantee of acceptance

-• Not lead-buying, pay-to-play, or a marketplace
+• Not lead-buying or pay-to-play

 Referral Credit form (intro details)